The trap: Most organizations deploying AI today are breeding faster horses. They are not building automobiles.

 The contradiction

 The failure mode is a contradiction that most enterprise AI programs refuse to name: we want transformational results without changing how anyone works.
-That belief looks reasonable one pilot at a time and absurd when you lay the whole portfolio out on two axes — how much the org chart has to change, and how large the payoff ceiling is.
+That belief looks reasonable one pilot at a time and absurd when you lay the whole portfolio out on two axes — the shape of the organization and the ceiling on the payoff.
 Four postures fall out.
 Three of them are traps.

 Principles of Disruptive Innovation